geek-cookbook/geek-cookbook/manuscript/recipes/photoprism.md

 # Photoprism

-[Photoprism™](https://github.com/photoprism/photoprism) *" is a server-based application for browsing, organizing and sharing your personal photo collection.
+[Photoprism™](https://github.com/photoprism/photoprism) "is a server-based application for browsing, organizing and sharing your personal photo collection.
 It makes use of the latest technologies to automatically tag and find pictures without getting in your way.
-Say goodbye to solutions that force you to upload your visual memories to the cloud."*
+Say goodbye to solutions that force you to upload your visual memories to the cloud."

 ![Photoprism Screenshot](../images/photoprism.png)